-- Modem Station provides a simple to use interface that takes the pain out of communicating with your modem. - Modem Station allows you to point and click your way through configuration. - Modem Station can automatically detect your modem and provide you with all the technical information you need, whenever you need it!
+- Modem Station provides a simple to use interface that makes communicating with your modem even easier. - Modem Station allows you to point and click your way through configuration. - Modem Station can automatically detect your modem and provide you with all the technical information you need, whenever you need it!